Khushipathak12/Khushipathak12/README.md

 #### Hello everyone,
-I am currently working as Intern at IIITDM,Jabalpur.
+I have worked as Research Intern at IIITDM,Jabalpur.
+I am even have a upcoming SDE Internship at BNY Mellon.